flodhest/Rust2ReactCLI/README.md

    - 🎨 **Seamless Material-UI Integration:** Enhance your user interface with Material-UI components, ensuring a visually appealing and consistent design language.

+### 6. **Responsive Design**

+   - 📱 **Media Queries for Responsiveness:** Enjoy a responsive user interface with media queries, ensuring optimal viewing experiences on various devices, from mobile to desktop.

+### 7. **Single-Page Application (SPA) Setup**

+   - 🔄 **Efficient Client-Side Routing:** Transform your React application into a Single Page Application for seamless navigation and improved user experience.

+### 8. **Middleware and Utilities**

+   - ⚙️ **Middleware Support:** Easily integrate middleware into your application for advanced logic and control over actions.
+   - 🛠️ **Utility Functions:** Leverage utility functions to streamline common tasks within your application.

+### 9. **Theme Configuration**

+   - 🎨 **Theme.js Configuration:** Customize the visual style of your application with a theme.js file, allowing you to define primary and secondary colors.

 ## 🚀 Get Started with Rust2ReactCLI

 1. **Clone the Repository:**